shaurya6468/Alpha-Nex-NEW/replit.md

 - ✅ Multiple users can now use the platform simultaneously without interfering with each other
 - ✅ Migration from Replit Agent to Replit environment fully completed and tested
 - ✅ Platform is now ready for production deployment with proper multi-user support

+### July 2025 - PostgreSQL Migration for Production Readiness
+- ✅ Successfully migrated from SQLite to PostgreSQL database
+- ✅ Configured production-grade database with connection pooling
+- ✅ Added proper environment variable support for deployment
+- ✅ Database now supports unlimited concurrent users without locking issues
+- ✅ Platform ready for free hosting on Render, Railway, or other PostgreSQL-supporting platforms
+- ✅ Automatic fallback to SQLite for local development if needed